Zeppelin: During World War I

-At the instigation of the Kaiser a plan was made to bomb Saint Petersburg in December 1916.
+At the instigation of the Kaiser, a plan was made to bomb Saint Petersburg in December 1916.
 Two Navy zeppelins were transferred to Wainoden on the Courland Peninsula.
 A preliminary attempt to bomb Reval on 28 December ended in failure caused by operating problems due to the extreme cold, and one of the airships was destroyed in a forced landing at Seerappen.
 The plan was subsequently abandoned.

-In 1917 the German High Command made an attempt to use a Zeppelin to deliver supplies to Lettow-Vorbeck's forces in German East Africa.
-L 57, a specially lengthened craft was to have flown the mission but was destroyed shortly after completion.
+In 1917, the German High Command attempted to use a Zeppelin to deliver supplies to Lettow-Vorbeck's forces in German East Africa.
+L 57, a specially lengthened craft, was to have flown the mission but was destroyed shortly after completion.
 A Zeppelin then under construction, L 59, was then modified for the mission: it set off from Yambol on 21 November 1917 and nearly reached its destination, but was ordered to return by radio.
 Its journey covered 6400 km and lasted 95 hours.

 It was then used for reconnaissance and bombing missions in the eastern Mediterranean.
 It flew one bombing mission against Naples on 10–11 March 1918.
-A planned attack on Suez was turned back by high winds, and on 7 April 1918 it was on a mission to bomb the British naval base at Malta when it caught fire over the Straits of Otranto, with the loss of all its crew.
+A planned attack on Suez was turned back by high winds.
+On 7 April 1918, it was on a mission to bomb the British naval base at Malta when it caught fire over the Straits of Otranto, with the loss of all its crew.

 On 5 January 1918, a fire at Ahlhorn destroyed four of the specialised double sheds along with four Zeppelins and one Schütte-Lanz.
-In July 1918, the Tondern raid conducted by the RAF and Royal Navy, destroyed two Zeppelins in their sheds.
+In July 1918, the Tondern raid conducted by the RAF and Royal Navy destroyed two Zeppelins in their sheds.